junxit/us-congress-bills-111/bill.md

   >   - **(6)** recommendations for program modifications to improve the results that the program achieves;
   >   - **(7)** a summary of key results of the program assessment that support maximizing the amount of funds appropriated for the program; and
   >   - **(8)** an assessment of the quality of customer service offered to recipients of funds under the program and a strategy for improving such service.
-  > - **(d)** *Congressional homeland security committees defined* In this section the term “congressional homeland security committees” means the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.

 - **(b)** *Clerical amendment* The table of contents in section 1(b) of such Act is amended by adding at the end of the items relating to title XX the following new item: